davidRvitores/ImprovingModelChoice/README.md

 -  Load the file simulationData.RData, in the /data directory.

-- Run the workflow archive: simulationWorkflow.R
+- Run the archive: simulationWorkflow.R

 For the real data examples:

 -  Load the libraries MASS and pdfCluster, and also the Cancer RNA-Seq Data Set, which can be downloaded from https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq#

-- Run the workflow archive: realDataWorkflow.R
+- Run the archive: realDataWorkflow.R